hth313/ladybug/doc/reference.rst

 The integer stack shares the stack with the ordinary floating point stack.
 As integers larger than 56 bits will not fit in a stack register, extra storage on the side (the I/O buffer) is used to keep track of the extra bits.
 Ladybug provides a set of instructions that duplicate already existing stack manipulation operations, but which takes the stack register extension parts in account.

 .. hint::
-   If you work in word size of 56 and less, you can actually use the corresponding built in stack manipulation instructions intended for floating point numbers instead.
+   If you work in word size of 56 or less, you can actually use the corresponding built in stack manipulation instructions intended for floating point numbers instead.
 This is especially useful in a program as they takes less space compared to the integer mode counterparts.

-ENTERI
+.. object:: ENTERI
-^^^^^^

    Lift the stack, duplicate the number in X to Y and disable stack lift.

+   .. describe:: Affected flags

+   Stack lift flag disabled.

-CLXI
+.. object:: CLXI
-^^^^

    Clear X and disable stack lift.

+   .. describe:: Affected flags

+   Stack lift flag disabled.

-X<>YI
+.. object:: X<>YI
-^^^^^

    Swap X and Y registers.

+   .. describe:: Affected flags

+   None

-LASTXI
+.. object:: LASTXI
-^^^^^^

    Recall the last X register (L).

+   .. describe:: Affected flags

+   None

-RDNI
+.. object:: RDNI
-^^^^

    Rotate the stack down one step.

+   .. describe:: Affected flags

+   None

-R^I
+.. object:: R^I
-^^^

    Rotate the stack up one step.

+   .. describe:: Affected flags

+   None

 .. index:: arithmetic operations, operations; arithmetic